makersacademy/chitter-challenge/README.md

 my app is unable to send emails - 'connect 25 error'.
 Its is however able to search texts for usernames and validate them against the user table.

 #commenting
-commenting does not yet work
+commenting works
 -----
-commenting only works for one comment then theres a duplicate and it breaks..... this is down to the way datamappers has mapped the tables together, im unsure of how to change datamapper to mimic the relationship i want.
+commenting works and allows for a conversation to take place, however it still doesnt have a username... im unsure of how to change datamapper to mimic the relationship i want.

 # not yet achieved

 fancy CSS
 ------
-i ran out of time
+i started css however ran out of time could do with another hour.

 ## Personal LO